iarsov/iarsov.github.io/_posts/2018-05-11-date-and-time-format-in-asmcmd-for-file-listing.markdown

 Let’s assume we want to control the format with NLS_DATE_FORMAT_XX environemnt variable.

 1. Add condition with default format to be used if environment variable is not set.
-In our case that would be ‘DD.MM.YYYY HH24:MI:SS’
+In our case that would be 'DD.MM.YYYY HH24:MI:SS'
 2. Add additional column in the query to get the date formatted based on the environment variable definition.

 {% highlight bash %}